Skip to content

 The Broncos' defensive struggles against Buffalo are a bigger concern than Jarrett Stidham's ability

-I'm far less concerned about Jared Stidham than I am about the way our defense played against Buffalo.
-Our defense got run through, I mean, and I thought we got out executed out game, planned out schemed as a defense.
+I'm far less concerned about Jarrett Stidham than I am about the way our defense played against Buffalo.
+Our defense got run through, I mean, and I thought we got out executed, out game-planned, out schemed as a defense.

 Void